fabiankaraben/docsarchive-dev/content/typescript/5.2/javascript/dts-from-js.md

 ## Tips {#tips}

-If you’d like to write tests for your .d.ts files, try [tsd](https://github.com/SamVerschueren/tsd).
+If you’d like to write tests for your .d.ts files, try [tsd ↗](https://github.com/SamVerschueren/tsd).